Badoura State Forest

+Fire lookout tower located at state tree nursery south of Akeley, Minnesota.
+Tower dates to 1934.

 The Badoura State Forest is a state forest located in Cass County and Hubbard County, Minnesota.
 85% of the forest is managed by the Minnesota Department of Natural Resources, with the remaining 15% managed privately and by counties.
 Over half of the forest land is wetlands interspersed with Jack pine.

 Outdoor recreation activities include hunting, hiking and backcountry camping.